Language Selector Component | Next.js Supabase SaaS Kit

 Can I save language preference to the user's profile?

 Yes.
 Use the onChange prop to save to your database when the language changes.
-On page load, you can set the initial language from the user profile by setting the lang cookie server-side.
+On future visits, you can redirect users to their preferred locale server-side in middleware.

 Does the language selector work with URL-based routing?